RedhawkSDR/redhawksdr.github.io/content/manual/ide/creating-redhawk-projects.md

 ### REDHAWK Node Project

-The **New node Project Wizard** is a one to two page wizard that walks the user through creating a new REDHAWK node and optionally, placing devices into the new node.
+The **New Node Project Wizard** is a one to two page wizard that walks the user through creating a new REDHAWK node and optionally, placing devices/services into the new node.
 Fields common to all new project wizards are defined in [Common Fields](#common-fields).

 Page one of the wizard contains: